-The Company also intends to raise funds by issuing new securities.
-As at the date of this annual report, the Group has not yet entered into any understanding, arrangement or agreement about the aforesaid plan.
-Subject to the approval form the Stock Exchange and market conditions, it is expected that the Group will conduct such fundraising activity at the end of 2020.
+The Company intends to raise funds by issuing new securities.
+As at the date of this report, the Group has not yet entered into any understanding, arrangement or agreement about the aforesaid plan.
+The fund raising activity is subjected to the approval from the Stock Exchange and market conditions.
 The Company intends to use such proceeds for the potential acquisition, expansion of the Group's business and/or as working capital of the Group.